zookazim/learning/microsoft_learn/azure_functions_my_setup.md

 ### 2. Publish

+#### 2.1 Create Azure Resource Group

+Before publishing you need to create an Azure resource group.
+I achieved this by opening the Azure plugin in VS Code, hovered over the "Resources" section header and clicking on the + button.

+#### 2.2 Publish the function to Azure

 (I needed to install the Azure CLI for this part, see link at bottom)

 From the root of the function app run the following commands;